jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 Therein lies the spiritual significance of Miriam's role as Israel's provider of "water".
 Miriam first appears in the Torah (see Midrashim and commentaries on Exodus 1:15) as a children's nurse: one who distills adult food for the consumption of a child; one who trains and educates a growing human being, filtering the stimuli of an adult world for his maturing mind: who processes the raw materials of life to meet the specific needs of her charges age and phase of development.

-Miriam's well is the vital fluid of Israel's spiritual life, the water that inculcates them with the knowledge and identity her brothers provide.
-The waters of Miriam transport and apply the nutrients of Torah and the abstractions of faith to each individual, on his or her particular level.
+Miriam's well is the vital fluid of Israel's spiritual life, the water that inculcates them with the knowledge and identity her brothers provide. <mark>The waters of Miriam transport and apply the nutrients of Torah and the abstractions of faith to each individual, on his or her particular level.</mark>

 (The Lubavitcher Rebbe)